 Freelance science writer and editor, Kendall Powell covers the realm of biology, from molecules to maternity.
 She has written news stories, features and scientist profiles for a variety of publications including the Washington Post, Los Angeles Times, Nature, PLoS Biology, Journal of Cell Biology, Science Careers and the HHMI Bulletin.
 She is a contributor to The Science Writers’ Handbook: Everything You Need to Know to Pitch, Publish, and Prosper in the Digital Age (2013 Da Capo) available at pitchpublishprosper.com.

-The Features Editor of ASM Journals, Julie Wolf received her doctorate from the University of Minnesota with a focus on medical mycology and infectious disease.
-Broadly interested in microbiology and scientific communication, she has taught at Long Island University and the community biolab Genspace.
-She has written for the Scientista Foundation and Scholastic’s Science World magazine.
+ASM Communications Social Media Specialist Julie Wolf spent her research career focused on medical mycology and infectious disease.
+Broadly interested in microbiology and scientific communication, she has taught at Long Island University and the community biolab Genspace and has written for the Scientista Foundation and Scholastic’s Science World magazine.
 Follow her on Twitter for more ASM highlights at @JulieMarieWolf.